bradjd1/Art/README.md

 ## DESCRIPTION

 An application that allows a user to find and view art at the Art Institute of Chicago.
-The user can enter a keyword to receive a list of artworks.
+The user can enter an optional keyword to receive a list of artworks.
 The user can then click on an item to see additional details.

 ## PROJECT LINKS